scofield7419/scofield7419.github.io/_pages/misc.md

 ### About Me

 - Thinking
-  - I possess the [`Top-Down`](https://www.daryllscott.com/discovery-vs-data) thinking mode and logic, and I always advocate problem-solving with a from-top-to-bottom viewpoint.
+  - I am living with the [`Top-Down`](https://www.daryllscott.com/discovery-vs-data) thinking mode and logic, and I always advocate problem-solving with a from-top-to-bottom viewpoint.
 I am INTJ.
   - I am highly sensitive to subtle details, emotions, and relationships, which makes me very meticulous about details.
 I am also an extremely enthusiastic organizer and have a penchant for categorizing and arranging things.
   - Whenever coming to producing or outputting, I am accustomed to a smooth, fluent, and coherent thought process.
 Additionally, I excel at detecting instances of cognitive leaps in others' thinking.
   Thus, I am good at bridging gaps.